0verbyte/sublime-text-settings/README.md

 # Sublime Text Configurations

-Clone this repo into `~/Library/Application Support/Sublime Text 3/Packages/User`
+Clone this repo into `~/Library/Application Support/Sublime Text 3/Packages/User` and restart Sublime Text.

 ## OS X
 Disable press and hold character variations to enable key repeat.
 Enter this into your terminal: